NazifALI/Divers-Quest_multiplayer-strategy-game/README.md

 Since the current version of the code is just pseudocode it does not compile.

 **Repository Structure:**
 Client folder contains all the game objects (eg. players, sharks, treasure) and the pseudocode used to run them on the browser.
-Server folder has the serverGame.js pseudocod file which manages onnections to all the players
+Server folder has the serverGame.js pseudocod file which manages connections to all the players

 **Team Members:**
 Gilberto Cruz   gilbertcruz@tamu.edu